dekoza/mtgpl/ALL.rst

    When Krovikan Plague enters the battlefield, draw a card at the beginning of the next turn's upkeep.

    Tap enchanted creature: Krovikan Plague deals 1 damage to any target.
 Put a -0/-1 counter on enchanted creature.
-Activate this ability only if enchanted creature is untapped.
+Activate only if enchanted creature is untapped.

 :mtgtip:`Lim-Dûl's High Guard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/5/b5afe9b5-3be8-472a-95c3-2c34231bc042.jpg?1562770153|https://scryfall.com/card/all/55a/lim-d%C3%BBls-high-guard?utm_source=api>`